ericandersonr/Landmark_LCIRT_Codebase/README.md

   1. **[Eye Tracker code](/LCIRT_fNIR_LSL.py):** This is our replacement to the code included in the LSL distribution
   2. **[fNIR code](/LCIRT_EyelinkSync_LSL.py):** This adds the capability to stream fNIR data

-Click on the name of the file to open the code or click above to go to the GitHub repository.
+Download: Click on the name of the file to open the code or click above to go to the GitHub repository.

-Authors
+###### Authors
   + Ibrahim H. Dahlstrom-Hakki PhD: <IDahlstromHakki@Landmark.edu>
   + Eric R. Anderson PhD: <EricAnderson@Landmark.edu>